Enbridge: Protests

 A September 16, 2013, "Inside Climate News" report by journalist David Hasemeyer describes how many Michigan landowners are concerned about the safety of new Enbridge pipeline being laid within a few feet of their homes, and the lack of regulations for how close a pipeline can be constructed to an existing home.
 The article quotes Richard Kuprewicz, President of an engineering consulting company and an adviser to Pipeline Hazardous Materials Administration: "Clearly the pipeline safety regulations aren't adequate in this area and the siting regulations aren't adequate," Kuprewicz said.
 "It's a bad combination."

 In September 2016, a group of Native Americans protested the construction of the Dakota Access Pipeline, which Enbridge had announced plans to acquire a portion of in a $2 billion deal.

 In November 2020, Michigan Governor Gretchen Whitmer revoked a 1953 easement for an Enbridge pipeline connecting two parts of the Great Lakes through the Straits of Mackinac.

 In June 2021, Enbridge resumed construction on the Line 3 replacement project in Northern Minnesota after taking a brief planned break.
 Enbridge's plans to expand its Line 3 pipeline in Minnesota along a new route have been met with prolonged resistance from Native communities and activists calling themselves water protectors.

 In January 2022, a group of about 400 met in front of a Bank of America location in Austin to protest Enbridge's plans to expand the Moda Ingleside Energy Center onto historic Karankawa land in Corpus Christi, Texas.

+In September, 2023, in a trial flawed by numerous protocol breaches on the part of the prosecution and local authorities, Mylene Vialard was found guilty of felony obstruction.
+According to the article, Vialard was among more than a thousand arrests by Minnesota law enforcement – which along with other agencies received at least $8.6m in payments from Enbridge.

+In 2024, the film Bad River was released.
+The film documented Enbridge's trespassing on the Bad River reservation with Line 5 and the local community's struggle to get the pipeline removed.
+It also covered how Enbridge attempted to influence the Bad River tribal elections.

 Technology and innovation

-Enbridge has two Technology + Innovation labs.
+Enbridge has two Technology and Innovation labs.
 In January 2019, the first lab opened in Calgary, Alberta.
 In April 2019, the second lab opened in Houston, Texas.
 The labs use industrial predictive algorithms, machine learning, and sentiment analysis to find efficiencies within the company and help improve safety and reliability of their pipeline infrastructure.

 The labs have developed ways to get sensor data from pipelines, helping to improve flows of natural gas and crude oil terminals.
 Additionally, the labs have helped enhance pipeline leak detection, and ensure better maintenance schedules.
 For renewable energy projects, the labs have developed different ways to reposition wind turbine blades to help maximize wind power generation.

 Financials

 Dollar amounts in millions of Canadian dollars unless otherwise noted, with the exception of employee numbers.
 Additionally, earnings are after income tax and unadjusted.
+Employee count is approximate and includes both permanent and temporary employees.